 After Orsanmichele, go to Piazza Della Repubblica.
 This is a large square with a merry-go-round for children and performers.
 Above all, it is a very pleasant square.
 Then walk to Palazzo Davanzati.
 This building is from 1330 and has a medieval appearance.
 Today this building is a museum and recommend to visit.
 Inside you can see how the wealthy residents of Florence lived at the time and see beautiful influences from Florentine interior designers from that time.

 Before you get back to Piazza Della Signoria you can visit the Percellino market, this is a nice market where the residents of Florence do their shopping.
-Nice if you want to get an idea of how the inhabitants of Florence live.
-If you need something you can buy it in this market!
+Nice if you want to get an idea of

 You can easily do this city walk independently.
 However, if you want to understand everything you see, it is recommended to book the below tour.
 This tour lasts 2 hours and is given by a local, very nice to hear stories from a local!
 Book your ticket easily via the link below.